COSC3020/quicksort-pivot-rzafft1/README.md

 - (_,PP,P)   // GOOD : 2/7 we get good pivot
 - (_,P,PP)   // GOOD : 1/7 we get good pivot

-add up all the probabilities to get a total of 7
+add up all the probabilities to get a total of 11 we have 7 possible cases
 ```

 - Probability for choosing a 'good' pivot is ($100 \cdot \frac{7}{11}$) $63.6$ %.